 Step 4: Detection of Loss of Connectivity and reporting to SCEF

-Later, when the UE loses connectivity, the 3GPP network entities (e.g. MME) detect the condition and sends a Monitoring Event Report to SCEF
+Later, when the UE loses connectivity, the 3GPP network entities (e.g. MME) detect the condition and sends a Monitoring Event Report to SCEF.

 Step 5: SCEF sends UE Loss of Connectivity Monitoring Notification Request to IN-CSE